slsa-framework/slsa/docs/get-started.md

                         <div class="w-full md:w-2/3">
                 <div class="bg-white h-full rounded-lg p-10">
                     <p>
 The suggested build methods require different methods to verify provenance.
 The SLSA community is working on ecosystem-level solutions for provenance verification.
-Even if there is currently no simple verification method for a particular build system, adopting these builders now means you will be “SLSA ready” when more ecosystem tooling is released.
+Even if there is currently no simple verification method for a particular build system, adopting these builders now means you are “SLSA ready” when more ecosystem tooling is released.
                     </p>
                 </div>
             </div>